leoagomes/disco_llama/README.md

 Aside from the basic stuff, I'm currently adding what I think would be interesting to this without much regard to applicability.

+Please only use/complain about this if you actually understand it.
+It's an LLM not a magic machine.
+It generates text with some level of knowledge, it's not "intelligent".
+You can probably convince it fish can and have always flown.
+If you ask it what it is, it will tell you basically anything.
+Please make sure you understand the basics of how LLMs work before putting your life on the line for this.

 ## Getting Started

 ### Installing